15 Best Tips for Surviving Flight Cancellations

 The reason being is Frontier has a limited fleet.
 Most of their planes are in use all the time.
 If you happen to get stuck because of a delay or cancellation, you will be there until their next flight out.
 If that airport isn’t one of their home bases, it could be a day or more until the next flight.

 The chances of them bringing a plane from somewhere else are slim to none.
 How do I know?
 Because my daughter was on a Frontier flight when she spent those 36 hours in Dallas.
-And they offered little guidance and help.
+And they offered little guidance or support.
 The only option was to wait on Frontier.

 Good thing she has an understanding job and boss.
 Some people do not.
-Ultimately, Frontier secured her a hotel room and gave her a meal voucher, which was helpful but the whole experience was stressful.
-Larger airlines, like Delta, are better equipped to to handle issues better when they arise.
-But Lori, isn’t it Delta who had the most problems recently?
+Ultimately, Frontier secured her a hotel room and gave her a meal voucher, which was helpful but stressful for a young 20 something solo female traveler without a lot of experience.
+Airlines, like Delta, are better equipped to to handle problems when they arise.
+But Lori, isn’t it Delta who was affected the most by the IT outage?

-Yes, they are.
+Yes, they were.
 However, I would rather talk to, and follow up, with Delta any day over Frontier.
-(I can’t speak to Spirit because I have never flown with them).
-Delta has a super customer service department and, frankly, Frontier does not.
+(I can’t say much about Spirit because I have only flown them once and my flight was delayed.
+That’s a story for another time).
+Delta has a well-trained customer service department and, frankly, Frontier does not.
 Most everything with them is done via chat.

 The point is, if you need to be somewhere and don’t have the luxury of time or to wait, then book with the legacy carriers – Delta, American, United (I had a really bad experience with United and will not fly with them but others love them) and even Southwest.

-For my flight to Maui, Delta automatically rebooked me on an another flight the next morning when our plane was not cleared to fly.
+On the Maui cancellation, Delta automatically rebooked me on an another flight the next morning when the plane was not cleared to fly.
 And the only other cancellation I’ve ever had with Delta, they brought an entirely different airplane to fly all the passengers to Atlanta.

 3. Purchase Your Tickets With Credit Cards That Offer Benefits